Medical-Image-Analysis-Laboratory/fetmrqc/README.md

   --n-reports N_REPORTS
                         Number of reports that should be used in the randomized study (to be used with randomize=True). (default: 100)
   --n-raters N_RATERS   Number of permutations of the data that must be computed (to be used with randomize=True). (default: 3)
+  --navigation, --no-navigation
+                        Whether the user should be able to freely navigate between reports.
+This is disabled for rating, to force user to process reports sequentially.
+                        (default: False)

 ```
 **Remark.** This script runs the whole pipeline of *fetal brain QC*, i.e. listing of BIDS directory and masks -> (anonymization of data) -> report generation (-> randomization of reports) -> index file generation